scripting/pagePark/worknotes.md

+#### 1/17/24; 10:58:38 AM by DW

+The wildcard feature worked but only for three-part names like dave.hello.com.

+It wouldn't find hello.com, because it doesn't have three parts.

+Look for fix in getDomainFolder.

 #### 1/8/24; 9:38:20 AM by DW

 PagePark now works with specs for news products using JSON in addition to OPML.

 The data supplied is basically the same, the format is different.